-Lactobacillus is a wonderful microorganism that can be used around the house, for animals and for our purpose the garden!
-The process to make LABS takes a few weeks but requires little time and effort.
+Lactobacillus (LAB) is a wonderful microorganism that can be used around the house, for animals, and for our purposes in the garden!
+Lactobacillus serum is easy and inexpensive to make at home, and well worth the time, as its uses are nearly endless.

 - Water (nonchlorinated)